-It is important to have a basic understanding of horse feet, including the different internal structures, in order to understand common hoof problems and how to identify them.
+It is important to have a basic understanding of how a horses foot is structured and formed, including the different internal structures, in order to understand common hoof problems and how to identify them.

-Some hoof problems occur quickly due to specific injuries, such as wounds and lacerations, or cracks in the hoof itself, while others develop over time, such as laminitis and navicular disease.
+Some hoof problems occur quickly due to specific injuries, such as wounds and lacerations, or cracks in the hoof itself, while others develop over time, such as sesamoid issues, ringbone, laminitis and navicular disease.